All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Views of Lanuvio from south-east (above) and north-west (below)

-Because of its location on a hill accessible only from one side Lanuvium enjoyed that security which in antiquity was of paramount importance in the
+The view of the town is very similar to that depicted by Knight, but many of the houses, walls and towers were rebuilt after they were bombed in 1944 during the battle which followed the Allied landing at Anzio.
+Because of its location on a hill accessible only from one side Lanuvium enjoyed that security which in antiquity was of paramount importance in the development of settlements.

 Views (in descending order): 1) towards Genzano (the large white church on the left is SS.
 Trinità while S. Maria della